lkk688/llm-multimem-agent/docs/physical_ai_autonomous_driving.md

 ### Spatial Transformer Networks in Autonomous Driving

-Spatial Transformer Networks (STNs) have been a cornerstone algorithm in computer vision and perception since 2015, particularly valuable for autonomous driving applications. <mcreference link="https://www.thinkautonomous.ai/blog/spatial-transformer-networks/" index="1">1</mcreference> The key innovation of STNs is their ability to apply spatial transformations directly in the feature space rather than on input images, making them highly practical and easy to integrate into existing neural network architectures.
+Spatial Transformer Networks (STNs) have been a cornerstone algorithm in computer vision and perception since 2015, particularly valuable for autonomous driving applications. [[1]](https://www.thinkautonomous.ai/blog/spatial-transformer-networks/) The key innovation of STNs is their ability to apply spatial transformations directly in the feature space rather than on input images, making them highly practical and easy to integrate into existing neural network architectures.

 #### The "Cuts" Analogy in Deep Learning

-STNs can be understood through a cinematic analogy: just as movie directors use "cuts" to change perspectives, zoom in on subjects, or adjust angles, STNs provide neural networks with the ability to apply spatial transformations to feature maps. <mcreference link="https://www.thinkautonomous.ai/blog/spatial-transformer-networks/" index="1">1</mcreference> Without these transformations, neural networks operate like a single uninterrupted camera take, limiting their ability to focus on relevant spatial regions.
+STNs can be understood through a cinematic analogy: just as movie directors use "cuts" to change perspectives, zoom in on subjects, or adjust angles, STNs provide neural networks with the ability to apply spatial transformations to feature maps. [[1]](https://www.thinkautonomous.ai/blog/spatial-transformer-networks/) Without these transformations, neural networks operate like a single uninterrupted camera take, limiting their ability to focus on relevant spatial regions.

 **Key Capabilities:**
 - **Zooming**: Focus on specific regions of interest (e.g., traffic signs)